NIS-2018-CROSS-M/-2018_CROSS_M/README.md

 ### Cross-lingual morphological analysis

-* Morphology model of an unseen Slavic language X with annotated data on related languages given
+* Morphology model of an unseen Slavic language X with annotated data on N related languages given
-* No annotated data for language X
+* Without annotated data for language X used

 ### Mentors